quentinsf/icsv2ledger/README.md

 * The payee/account names used in the auto-completion are read both from the mapping file and, optionally, from a Ledger file or files.
 It runs `ledger payees` and `ledger accounts` to get the names.
+It can also scan a seperate ledger file containing 'account' definitions.
 The tags are only read from the mapping file.

 Synopsis